Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteCharacteristic.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns the data in the characteristic data buffer
-expressed as a uint16_t value.
+This function returns the data in the characteristic data buffer expressed as a uint16_t value.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “BLERemoteCharacteristic.h” must be included to use the class function.
+.. note :: "BLERemoteCharacteristic.h" must be included to use the class function.

 **BLERemoteCharacteristic::readData32**
 ---------------------------------------